IBM/db2developerextension-about/docs/the-basics/creating-a-database-connection.md

-# Creating and managing Db2 instances and database connections
+# Managing Db2 instances and database connections
 ---

 **IBM Db2 Developer Extension** provides a streamlined way to set up and manage Db2 environments all within your VS Code Editor.
 Before you can start writing queries or exploring schemas, you need a Db2 instance.